- Every homeowner should have buildings insurance as well as bond protection cover.

 What if there is a natural disaster?

 Buildings insurance covers the structure of your home as well as all permanent fixtures and fittings.
-One of the benefits of home insurance is that you will be able to file a claim to cover damage resulting from unexpected events like fire, flood and lightning.
+One of the benefits of home insurance is that you will be able to file a claim to cover damage resulting from unexpected events like fire, flood and storm damage.

 Protect yourself against unforeseen circumstances